Gordon Granger: Further career

-On May 2, 1866 Granger was elected a First Class Companion of the New York Commandery of the Military Order of the Loyal Legion of the United States, a prestigious military society for officers of the Union Army and their descendants.
+Granger was elected a First Class Companion of the New York Commandery of the Military Order of the Loyal Legion of the United States on May 2, 1866, a prestigious military society for officers of the Union Army and their descendants.

-Granger remained in the Army after mustering out from volunteer service.
+Granger remained in the Army after mustering out of the volunteer service.
 In July 1866, he was assigned as a colonel to the reconstituted 25th Infantry Regiment.
-When he was there, he stayed on a leave of absence and spent a good portion of his time in New York City lobbying President Johnson for potential appointments.
+While there, he stayed on a leave of absence and spent a good portion of his time in New York City lobbying President Johnson for potential appointments.
 He reported back for duty on September 1, 1867.

-He was reassigned as colonel of the 15th Infantry Regiment, December 15, 1870.
-He was given command of the District of New Mexico, from April 29, 1871, to June 1, 1873.
+He was reassigned as colonel of the 15th Infantry Regiment, December 15, 1870 and commanded the District of New Mexico, from April 29, 1871, to June 1, 1873.
 Cochise who was the leader of the Chiricahuan tribe and his people went to New Mexico where he contacted Granger to discuss peace terms, which the two did in March 1872 at Cañada Alamosa.
 However, peace did not come out of this as the Chiricahuas ended up going to the Dragoon Mountains when learning that all Apaches were going to be sent to Fort Tularosa.
 Peace was reached when Brigadier General Oliver O. Howard met him in October that year.

 Granger went on sick leave of absence to October 31, 1875; and then was again in command of the District of New Mexico, October 31, 1875, to January 10, 1876.

-On January 10, 1876, Granger died in Santa Fe, New Mexico, where he was serving in command of the District of New Mexico.
+Granger died in Santa Fe, New Mexico on January 10, 1876, where he was serving in command of the District of New Mexico.
 He is buried in Lexington Cemetery in Kentucky.